thejerrybao/thejerrybao.github.io/experience.md

 *Software Engineer Intern* | January 2013 - May 2013<br />
 Pleasant Hill, CA<br />

-> * Developed a slideshow gallery with thumbnails in a modal that displayed content such as websites and images using PHP and jQuery
+> * Developed a slideshow gallery with thumbnails in a modal that displayed content such as websites and images
 > * Implemented a drag and drop file uploading system
 > * Assisted in the development of the SYNQY such as language choice and other design requirements
+> * Tech Stack: PHP, jQuery, SQL
 >
 > SYNQY is a brand management platform providing visibility and control over brand content within online retail sites.
 It helps solve the challenges of selling online: delivering rich, interactivity and an enhanced shopping experience directly at the point of shopper interest.
 SYNQY helps keeps shoppers on the site, engaging and leading them toward purchase.